selfcustody/krux/docs/getting-started/features/pin-and-anti-tamper.en.md

 # PIN and Anti-Tamper Mechanism (Experimental)

+<span style="color: red;">Update!</span>
+There are some gaps and opportunities for improvement in the 'Flash Hash' anti-tamper solution.
+Therefore, it will not be included in release v24.09.0.

 ## Krux Security Model - Good Practices and Limitations

 It is crucial for users to verify the authenticity of the firmware being flashed onto the device, especially when doing so via USB.